rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - Hide players when they are close to a leaderboard NPC for visibility
 - eliminated players get titles/nudges to donate while they wait (clickable links)
     - On-Screen Banner ads using bossbars, resource packs and displays.
-- Spectate Camera (fixed points in a game map, which player can cycle through)
 - Staff Utils Menu:
-    - Teleport “to me”
     - Teleport all players to a “screenie” location. player’s movement is locked and facing forward to facilitate an easy event screenie. (ik stephen will love this)
-    - Opt out of games (for staff)

 ## Game Specific: